PSi86/RaceLink_Host/README.md

 ## Root surface and compatibility notes

-The current refactored README states that the repository root now exposes only the RotorHazard plugin entry in `__init__.py`, and that internal imports are expected to use canonical package paths under `racelink/*`.
+The repository root now exposes only the RotorHazard plugin entry in `__init__.py`, and that internal imports are expected to use canonical package paths under `racelink/*`.

 It also notes that: